zsteinkamp/zsteinkamp.github.io/_posts/2023-01-21-nice-backup-solution-for-pfsense-truenas.markdown

 [![Snapshot Configuration](/images/pfsense_bk/snapshot_config.png)](/images/pfsense_bk/snapshot_config.png)

+Snapshots only consume space if the contents of a file change ("copy on write), so there is no significant additional space required if the file doesn't change.
+Even cooler!

 Putting this concept together with the pfSense backup means that I don't need to keep timestamped backup files from pfSense.
 I can just push the configuration file from pfSense to TrueNAS using the same filename over and over.